ElementAstro/atom-docs/src/content/docs/en/async/pool.md

 ---
-title: Pool.hpp Documentation
+title: Thread Pool
-description: Detailed documentation for the pool.hpp header file, including implementations of the ThreadSafeQueue and ThreadPool classes, with constructors, methods, and usage examples for thread-safe queue operations and asynchronous task execution.
+description: Detailed for the pool.hpp header file, including implementations of the ThreadSafeQueue and ThreadPool classes, with constructors, methods, and usage examples for thread-safe queue operations and asynchronous task execution.
 ---

-# Documentation for pool.hpp

-This document provides a detailed overview of the `pool.hpp` header file, which contains implementations for a thread-safe queue and a thread pool in C++.

 ## Table of Contents